Thai telcos 'on hold': interventionist junta's first economic casualty

 MILITARY SCRUTINY

-After seizing power from a government that had been accused of corruption, the military has been scrutinising state-owned companies and major projects, especially those worth more than 1 billion baht.
+After seizing power from a government that had been accused of corruption, the military has been scrutinising state-owned companies and major projects, especially those worth more than 1 billion baht ($32 million).

 "The 4G projects are worth over 1 billion baht.
 So the army wants them to be truly transparent.
 They don't want anyone to have doubt," said Takorn Tantasit, secretary-general of the National Broadcasting and Telecommunications Committee (NBTC).